Proto:Castlevania: Symphony of the Night (PlayStation)

 The string for unformatted memory cards is not displayed properly.
-Strangely, the final version swaps the button mapping for this option, using Triangle for Yes and X for No. The Japanese version and E3 demo use their respective confirm and cancel buttons for Yes and No.
+The final version swaps the button mapping for this option, using Triangle for Yes and X for No (probably to avoid accidental card formatting).
+The Japanese version and E3 demo use their respective confirm and cancel buttons for Yes and No.

 The logo displayed on the loading screen is slightly larger in the E3 version, making the subtitle a bit easier to read.
 Strange that this was changed for the final version.

 Graphical text such as the location names and the message displayed when activating the elevator have not been replaced by their English equivalents yet.
 All voice acting is still in Japanese as well. "-E3 Version-" is printed in the upper right corner during gameplay in this version.

 The game over image has been replaced by this "to be continued" screen with an estimated release month.
 The character dialogue that replaces the game over music at certain points during the game are still present in this version.
 English translations of this dialogue are included in the final version, but they are never played.